rbw/records-old/README.md

 # Records

-Example REST API application created with extensibility and performance in mind.

-Tech used
----
+The idea of this project is to show how Starlette, Marshmallow and SQLAlchemy can be combined to create a RESTful HTTP API application that is scalable, lightweight and highly concurrent.

-Records uses a set of permissively licensed, standard, and stable libraries.
+It makes use of a set of well-established and permissively licensed libraries:

-- Python3
 - Starlette
 - Uvicorn
 - SQLAlchemy (1.4 asyncio)
 - Marshmallow

-Structure
+### Structure
----

 ```
 .